Company Details

 Sensitivity of Data: Medium

-Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Patches Released, Issued instructions on how to reset passwords to all users, Patching the vulnerability.
+Prevention of Data Exfiltration: The company takes the following measures to prevent data exfiltration: Patching the vulnerability, , Issued instructions on how to reset passwords to all users, , Patches Released, , Upgrade to patched versions (9.6.24 or later, 10.2.16, 12.1.3 or later), Atlassian addressed the flaw with backend validation and output encoding fixes.

 Source: Atlassian Data Breach Report

-Additional Resources: Stakeholders can find additional resources on cybersecurity best practices at and Source: Atlassian Data Breach Report.
+Additional Resources: Stakeholders can find additional resources on cybersecurity best practices at and Source: Atlassian Data Breach Report, and Source: Silent Push, and Source: Okta, and Source: Atlassian download center, and Source: SnapSec Research.

-Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through were Notified users to reset passwords and Advised users to take preventive actions.
+Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Advised Users To Take Preventive Actions, Notified Users To Reset Passwords and Advisory urging administrators to upgrade immediately.

 Entry Point: Vulnerability in third-party software library